kushal2011/Recipe-Oracle/README.md

   OPENAI_API_KEY="KEY_HERE"

 ```
+3. Download the `google-services.json` file from your Firebase Console and place it in the `app` directory of the project:

+    ```bash
+    /app/google-services.json
+    ```
-3. Build and run the app on your Android/iOS device or emulator.
+4. Build and run the app on your Android/iOS device or emulator.

 ## Contribution
 This project is open for contributions.
 Feel free to fork the repository, make changes, and create a pull request.
 For major changes, please open an issue first to discuss what you would like to change.